ArtemChebotko/data-modeling-shopping-cart-data/step2-astra.md

 ) WITH CLUSTERING ORDER BY (timestamp DESC, item_id ASC);
 ```

-✅ Verify that the tables and materialized view have been created:
+✅ Verify that the four tables have been created:
 ```
-DESCRIBE SCHEMA;
+DESCRIBE TABLES;
 ```

 <!-- NAVIGATION -->